nathantypanski/nathantypanski.com/pages/website.md

 ## Compilation

-I compile the site generator in a [cabal sandbox](http://www.haskell.org/cabal/users-guide/installing-packages.html#developing-with-sandboxes) to isolate its dependencies from the rest of my system.
-Then I compile the generator with `cabal build`.
+I compile the site generator in a [cabal sandbox](http://www.haskell.org/cabal/users-guide/installing-packages.html#developing-with-sandboxes) to isolate its dependencies from the rest of my system, by running `cabal build` at the shell.
 I run `./site watch` while I'm editing so I get a local preview, and then when I'm done I deploy via [rsync](https://en.wikipedia.org/wiki/Rsync).